Mqtt Plugin

 aimrt_rpc_req/${server_id}/${func_name}

-Topic for publishing responses:
+Topic published for Rsp:

 aimrt_rpc_rsp/${client_id}/${func_name}

-Client Side
+Client side

-Topics for publishing requests (choose one):
+Topics published for Req (choose one):

 aimrt_rpc_req/${func_name}